 What is laser surgery and how does it work?

 Traditional surgery with a scalpel or scissors can bruise or crush tissue.
 When we use the LightScalpel CO2 laser, only an intense beam of laser light interacts with the tissue.
 There is no mechanical trauma to the tissue and the coagulation zone is very narrow (as little as 50 microns – almost the width of a human hair).

 The CO2 laser has the unique ability to vaporize or ‘erase’ tissue.
 The CO2 laser can be used to make incisions, as well as to remove unhealthy tissue.
-Our laser is so precise that it can selectively remove only a few cells at a time, if needed.
+Our laser is so precise that it can selectively remove only a few cells at a time if needed.
 At the same time, it is powerful enough to de-bulk the largest of tumors.

 Are LightScalpel laser procedures safe?

 When used according to accepted guidelines by a trained practitioner, the laser is as safe as other instruments.
-You will wear special protective glasses, just as you would to protect your eyes from sun exposure.
+You will wear special protective glasses, just like you would to protect your eyes from sun exposure.

 Is laser surgery appropriate for me?